jp-sypniewski/FilmQueryProject/README.md

 - Object-relational mapping
   - Film and actor objects created by row specific data
 - SQL
-  - Queries with chained joins
+  - Select statements with joins
+  - Bind parameters

 #### Technologies Used